Skip to main content

 Filing for Permanent Residence (Green Card)

-You may apply for a Green Card 1 year after being granted asylum.
+You may be approved for a Green Card 1 year after being granted asylum.
 To apply for a Green Card, file a Form I-485, Application to Register Permanent Residence or to Adjust Status.
 You must submit a separate Form I-485 application packet for yourself and, if applicable, for each family member who received derivative asylum based on your application.

 For more information about Green Cards, see our Green Cards for Asylees page.
 For more information about asylum, see our Asylum Questions and Answers page.